bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

     model: Gencore Maelstrom
   [root@ ~]#

+Note that here, we had to add the whole dictionary in group_vars/slaves/myship.yml.
+This is due to the **replace** hash_behaviour of Ansible, as the **merge** version is deprecated.

 Perfect.
 Remember the pizza in Vocabulary section.
 Ansible just flatten the whole inventory, using precedence, and you obtain variables.

 Last point for this part, remember that in variable’s precedence, extra_vars is level 22 and always win, so adding extra vars when executing Ansible later will allow us to force variables at execution time for testing purposes or just because we need it.

 Roles and playbooks